vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

 ## Getting Started

 Looking for places to contribute to the codebase?
-You can start by looking through the [`help-wanted`](https://github.com/vmware/build-tools-for-vmware-aria/labels/status:help-wanted) issues.
+You can start by looking through the [`triage/accepted`](https://github.com/vmware/build-tools-for-vmware-aria/issues?q=is%3Aissue+is%3Aopen+label%3Atriage%2Faccepted) issues or [`pr/need-help`](https://github.com/vmware/build-tools-for-vmware-aria/pulls?q=is%3Apr+is%3Aopen+label%3Apr%2Fneed-help) Pull Requests.

 ### Getting the code